-First, if you’re wondering what veganism is you can get the answer here.
+First, if you’re not sure what veganism is you can get the answer here.

 Can Vegans Drink Alcohol?
 Is There Vegan Alcohol?

 Vegans can still drink alcohol!
 Your ethics need not stop you from partying!
 There are many accidentally vegan alcoholic drinks, as well as a whole range of vegan beers, vegan wines and vegan liquors.
 There are, however, some alcoholic beverages that are not vegan.

 Some alcohol is not vegan for two reasons.
 One – alcohol may sometimes contain animal products like cow’s milk or cream, egg whites, or honey.
 The second reason alcohol may not be vegan is due to the process of how the alcohol is made.
 This is the case with some wine and beer.

 While the cloudy wine is in no way harmful and the wine will eventually self-fine, manufacturers are keen to speed up the fining process.
 Manufacturers use fining agents to smooth out these hazy molecules in young wines.
 The agents are added to the liquid and the larger molecules are attracted to these agents.
-This makes it easier to remove the haziness.
 Unfortunately, many of these fining agents are not vegan.

 Wine producers use non-vegan processing aids such as albumin (egg whites), gelatin, casein (milk protein) and isinglass (fish bladder).
 These are removed along with the hazy molecules however; the traces of the fining agent may be absorbed into the wine during the refining process.